mootools/mootools-core/Docs/Element/Element.Event.md

 #### Warning:

-If you use the condition option you NEED to specify a base type, unless you plan to overwrite a native event (highly unrecommended: use only when you know exactly what you're doing).
+If you use the condition option you NEED to specify a base type, unless you plan to overwrite a native event.
+(highly unrecommended: use only when you know exactly what you're doing).

 Custom Events